Fri, Jan 27, 2017

-The Amherst College Department of Music presents “Simply Grand,” a piano performance thesis by Albert Yu ‘15 on Sunday, February 1, 2015 at 3 p.m. in Buckley Recital Hall in the Arms Music Center at Amherst College.
+The Amherst College Department of Music presents “Kundalini Rising”, an original composition for voices and electronics by Tomal Hossain '17 on Friday, Jan.
+27, at 8 p.m. in Buckley Recital Hall in the Arms Music Center at Amherst College.
 The concert is free and open to the public; seating is by general admission.

 For a complete listing of upcoming Amherst College Department of Music events, visit us on the web: www.amherst.edu/academiclife/departments/music/events.

 Mon, Jan 30, 2017

 "Radio Drama as a Model for Electroacoustic Composition": Talk by Yvette Janine Jackson (University of California, San Diego)

 The Department of Music launches “New Perspectives in American Music,” a spring semester 2017 speaker series, with "Radio Drama as a Model for Electroacoustic Composition,” a talk by Yvette Janine Jackson (Ph.D.
 Candidate, Music/Integrated Studies, University of California, San Diego) at 4:30 p.m. on Monday, Jan.
 30, at the Center for Humanistic Inquiry, Frost Library, Amherst College.